mbta/gtfs-documentation/reference/gtfs.md

 ## agency.txt

-Agencies in the MBTA GTFS feed include the MBTA itself, and [CapeFlyer](http://capeflyer.com/).
-CapeFlyer may move to a separate GTFS feed in the future.
+Agencies in the MBTA GTFS feed include the MBTA itself and [Cape Cod RTA](http://capecodrta.org/).
+Cape Cod RTA may move to a separate GTFS feed in the future.

 Field Name | GTFS spec| Status | Notes
 ---------- | -------- | ------ | -------